kernelci/kernelci-api/README.md

 ### Set ALGORITHM and ACCESS_TOKEN_EXPIRE_MINUTES in environment file

-We need to specify algorithm for JWT token encoding and decoding.
+We need to specify an algorithm for JWT token encoding and decoding.
 ALGORITHM variable needs to be passed in the parameter for that.
 ALGORITHM is set default to HS256.
 We have used ACCESS_TOKEN_EXPIRE_MINUTES variable to set expiry time on generated jwt access token.
 ACCESS_TOKEN_EXPIRE_MINUTES is set default to None.
-If user wants to change any of the above variable, It should be added to .env file.
-Please refer env.sample to add variable to .env file.
+If a user wants to change any of the above variables, they should be added to the .env file.
+Please refer env.sample to add variables to the .env file.

 ### Create a user account